 '''

+type NotSure a = Maybe a

+but this not:

 type NotSure a b = Maybe a

 '''

 Note that fewer type variables can be used, which useful in certain instances.

 Where

 Similar to let, where defines local functions and constants.
 The scope of a where definition is the current function.
 If a function is broken into multiple definitions through pattern-matching, then the scope of a particular where clause only applies to that definition.
 For example, the function result below has a different meaning depending on the arguments given to the function strlen: